 Summer wouldn’t be summer without at least a few fresh strawberries.
 They’re even better if they are freshly picked from one of the strawberry farms close by.
-Check out The Berry Patch at Freedom Farms, LCCL Strawberry Farm or Fitzgerald Fruit Farms.
+Picking usually starts in late March or early April.
+Check out LCCL Strawberry Farm or Fitzgerald Fruit Farms.

 Year-Around Favorite Activities in Atlanta

 Kids love getting behind the wheel of a go kart at Andretti Indoor Karting and Games.
 Drive a few laps and then hit the arcades, grab a bite to eat and check out the other fun activities like boutique bowling and laser tag.
 It’s a great options for birthday parties.